christopher-gillies/TargetSpecificGATKSequencingPipeline/README.md

 # Setup
 * This has been tested on Ubuntu 14.04.3
+* You will need at least 8gb of ram to run this
 * Since this is a pipeline that utilizes many other programs there are many dependencies.
 * I have tried to outline the steps to installing all the necessary dependencies from a fresh default Ubuntu 14.04.04 installation.
+* This pipeline should work on most Linux distributions and Mac provided that you install the dependencies

 # Install dependencies